MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 ![Azure Information Protection quickstart overview of default labels](./media/info-protect-policy-default-labelsv2.png)

-If you select a label, you see details for that label configuration on a new blade.
+If you select a label, you see details for that label configuration on a new pane.

 ## View your policy settings